zhmcclient/zhmc-os-forwarder/docs/intro.rst

       Verbosity level: 0
       Opening session with HMC 10.11.12.13 (user: johndoe@us.ibm.com, certificate validation: False) Forwarder is up and running (Press Ctrl-C to shut down)

+* Look at the syslogs you have configured in the config file and verify that OS messages show up there.

 Limitations
 -----------